Lepidothamnus intermedius

 Lepidothamnus intermedius, commonly known as the yellow silver pine, is a species of conifer in the family Podocarpaceae.
-It is endemic to New Zealand.
+It is a tree endemic to New Zealand.

+Description

+It is a dioecious tree that reaches 15 m in height.
+The trunk is often multi-trunked with a diameter of 0.3–0.6 m and the bark is grey-brown.
+Foliage is usually bright yellow-green but can also be brown.

 Distribution

 This species is found in the North Island and in western parts of the South Island and Stewart Island.